2023 Best Electromechanical Engineering Associate Degree Schools in the New England Region

 Read full report on Electromechanical Engineering Technology at New England Institute of Technology

 You’ll join some of the best and brightest minds around you if you attend Springfield Technical Community College.
 The school came in at #2 on this year’s Best Electromechanical Engineering Associate Degree Schools in the New England Region list.
-Located in the midsize city of Springfield, STCC is a public college with a small student population.
+Located in the city of Springfield, STCC is a public school with a small student population.

 On average, electromechanical engineering tech graduates from STCC take out $10,980 in student loans while working on their Associate Degree.